elements-storage/ZXPInstaller/docs/publish-a-release.md

 1. Run `npm run pack`.
 This will build the binaries to the `release` directory.

 1. [Draft a new release](https://github.com/CreativeDo/ZXPInstaller/releases/new).
 Choose your tag in the *Tag version* dropdown.
 Title the release with the version number.
 Add the changelog to the release notes.
-Upload the `ZXP Installer.dmg` and `ZXPInstaller Setup.exe` files to the release.
+Upload the `ZXPInstaller.dmg` and `ZXPInstaller Setup.exe` files to the release.

 1. Click the *Publish release* button.